 Gautrain currently offers two distinct train services: an Airport Service linking Sandton and Marlboro to the O.R.Tambo International Airport and a Commuter Service linking Rhodesfield, Marlboro, and Sandton (east-west link) and Park, Rosebank, Sandton, Midrand, Centurion, Pretoria Central and Hatfield (north-south link).

-All stations with the exception of the Airport station have integrated car parking facilities.
+All stations except for the OR Tambo Airport station have integrated car parking facilities.

 The Gautrain bus fleet currently operates on more than 20 routes.

 Visit your nearest Gautrain Station to purchase your Gautrain Card.
-Gautrain Cards may be purchased at a self-help Ticket Vending Machine or at a station Ticket Office at a cost of R18.
+Gautrain Cards may be purchased at a self-help Ticket Vending Machine or at a station Ticket Office at a cost of R19.

 All bus route information may be found here or at your nearest Gautrain station.